 Stay In A Treehouse (The Gibbon Experience)

 Speaking of beautiful places in Laos, we can’t forget about the Gibbon Experience.
-Nestled in the canopy of the Bokeo Nature Reserve, The Gibbon Experience is where you get to live out your childhood treehouse fantasies, but with better amenities and fewer splinters.
-Think of it as a hotel room hoisted high up in the trees, where your neighbors are gibbons and your morning alarm is a symphony of the jungle.
+Nestled in the canopy of the Bokeo Nature Reserve, The Gibbon Experience is a hotel hoisted high up in the trees, where your neighbors are gibbons (or at least that’s what they say, I actually didn’t manage to see any).
+You do neet to do a lot of walking to get there but the views from up there are worth it and the sense of peace you get to experience once you get there, even more.

 Go Rock Climbing In Phu Hin Bun National Park